i-cyto/cytofkitlab/README.md

 If you have never used R, please install R and Rstudio following the steps below:

-- Download the proper R version for your operation system from [R download page](http://cran.stat.nus.edu.sg).
+- Download the proper R version for your operation system from [R download page](https://cran.r-project.org).

-- Double-click the downloaded R installation file, install with all the defaults.
+- Double-click the downloaded R installation file.
+For Windows, install with the 64 bits version with core files, but not the 32 bits version and neither the translations, as it is easier to find help in english using web search engines.
+For other OS, use defaults.

 - Download the proper Rstudio version for your operation system from [here](https://www.rstudio.com/products/rstudio/download/).